One More Time (1970 film): Production

 One More Time is the only film that Jerry Lewis directed in which he did not star, although he does have a role as the off-screen voice of the bandleader.

 Home media

 The film was released on DVD on January 25, 2005.
+A code B blu-ray was released in Germany in 2024 and contains the German and English soundtrack.

 Novelization

 Slightly before the release of the film, per the era's customary timing, a novelization of the screenplay was released by Popular Library.
 The author was Michael Avallone.